 To determine if your website may be over-optimized check your title tags for lists of keywords, check or content for the same keyword written multiple times or a lack of content structure as mentioned above, and check your navigation for repeated keywords that don’t add user value.

-This is probably the easiest thing to check.
-If you’re using Google Analytics simply view the source of your website content and check the header and footer area for your Google Analytics Code.
+This is probably the easiest thing to check if you’ve noticed a drop in Google traffic.
+If you’re using Google Analytics 4 simply view the source of your website content and check the header and footer area for your Google Analytics Code.
 It should look something similar to:

 You Didn’t Have A Transition Plan